brennanfife/DOXA-ConsenSys/client/README.md

+Ongoing Thoughts/Fixes/Plans
-# need to be able to purchase tickets
+- Need to be able to purchase tickets

-# need to pick a winner
+- Need to pick a winner

-# write tests
+- Write tests
+- Comment
+- Explain vulnerabilities

-# bonus: use rhombus to generate random numbers + docker
+- Include Docker and Rhombus to generate random numbers.